 Be sure to check your state’s rules about accepting legal payments via PayPal to ensure you’re able to stay compliant.

 Payment is an integral part of a successful law firm’s billing process.
-However, firms may not be taking full advantage of the lawyer payment methods available today.
-However, by giving legal clients what they want when it comes to payments—convenient and secure ways to pay—attorneys can encourage clients to pay promptly.
+And savvy law firms are making it a top priority to give legal clients what they want when it comes to payments.

-For example, Clio Payments makes it easy for law firms to accept secure legal credit card payments online.
-You can also use Clio Payments to set up recurring credit card payment plans for clients.
+For example, Clio Payments makes online payment processing for law firms simple.
+You can also use our all-in-one solution to set up recurring credit card payment plans for clients.
 And, because online payments in Clio Manage is a component of legal practice management software, it works seamlessly with your billing workflows to save you time and help your firm get paid faster.

-Moving beyond traditional payment methods to offer different payment options to clients can reveal many benefits for law firms, but the core advantage centers around clients.
-Client-centered law firms put their clients’ experience first—and today’s clients want more options and convenience when working with services.
-For law firms, offering convenient payment methods like online credit card payments gives clients what they want, while also helping boost law firm revenues and growth.
+Moving beyond traditional payment methods can reveal many benefits for law firms, such as increased revenue.
+But the core advantage centers around clients.
+Client-centered law firms put their clients’ experience first—and today’s clients want more options and convenience when it comes to payment.

 The information in this article applies only to US practices.
 This post is provided for informational purposes only.
 It does not constitute legal, business, or accounting advice.